I had a roommate once who had never read any SF before we moved in together. She saw my collection of science fiction and decided to give it a try.

 (from Wikipedia, https://en.wikipedia.org/wiki/In_medias_res, accessed July 25, 2017)

-Whereas in medias res is typically used as a plot structure, SF applies the technique to setting (many SF stories also use it for their plots, too).
+Whereas in medias res is typically used as a plot structure, SF also applies the technique to setting.

 But I think it’s more useful to compare it to language immersion.
 They say the best way to learn a foreign language is to immerse yourself in it: surround yourself with people who speak the language.
 You’ll be completely lost at the beginning, with no clue what anyone is saying, but you’ll pick it up pretty quickly if you hear it used enough, day after day.